Clownacy/clownmdemu-libretro/README.md

 This is ClownMDEmu, a Sega Mega Drive (a.k.a.
 Sega Genesis) emulator.

-It is currently in the very early stages of development: it can run some games, but many standard features of the Mega Drive are unemulated (see `clownmdemu-frontend-common/clownmdemu/TODO.md` for more information).
+Some standard features of the Mega Drive are currently unemulated (see `common/core/TODO.md` for more information).

 This repository contains a frontend that exposes ClownMDEmu as a libretro core.
 It is written in C89 and should provide all of the same features as the